Tipping in Orlando, Florida, USA.

 We get asked about tipping many times on our forums, when to tip? how much to tip?
 To Tip or not to Tip? hopefully this page will provide some information to help you whilst over in Florida.

 First we would like to point out that tipping can be a highly contested subject, tipping is a cultural thing in the USA and is not mandatory.
-Some establishments will have a displayed service charge that is added to the bill.
+Some establishments will have a displayed service charge that is added to the bill, however this is treated differently to a tip.

 Ok, with that said...